Last Updated: May 22, 2026

 Commands

-You can also perform a health check probe by running commands directly inside a container.
+You can also perform a health check probe in Kubernetes using exec probes, which run commands directly inside a container.

 The simple, informal way to do this is to log into the container once it’s running, and then run a command that generates feedback about the container's state.
 The command can be quite simple; anything that generates output will suffice for a simple health check.
 For example, you could run the following command: